rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/install-76.md

 **(4) Run QEMU using the OpenBSD ISO image in bootable mode**

-OpenBSD will run in a separate window: after booting the kernel, an interactive CLI installer launches and pesents a user with its first prompt (asks for a selection).

 ```
 $ qemu-system-x86_64 -m 1G -enable-kvm -cpu host  -smp 2   \
   -net nic,macaddr=52:54:00:12:34:57,model=virtio -net vde \
   -cdrom install76.iso -boot order=d                       \
   -drive file=<hdd-image-for-openbsd76>,format=raw,if=virtio
 ```

+OpenBSD will boot up in a separate window: after booting the kernel, an interactive CLI installer launches and pesents a user with its first prompt (asks for a selection).

 From now on all the initial system installation configurations will be managed by the OpenBSD installer through a dialog with a user.
 The following selective settings were chosen and applied during the current (described) install: